 Open Source Measurement Tools

-For example, open-source 3D printers can be used to create custom measuring cups or containers with specific volumes.
+To give you an idea, open-source 3D printers can be used to create custom measuring cups or containers with specific volumes.
 Open-source software can be used to analyze images of liquid levels and calculate volumes with high accuracy.

 Tips and Expert Advice